Harshil7426/100-Days-of-python-coding/Day_13/README.md

 # Grade Generator

 ## Overview
 The Grade Generator is a simple interactive program that allows users to input their test information and calculates their percentage score and letter grade based on the score achieved.
-This project helps users understand their performance and provides immediate feedback in a fun way, complete with emojis and colors!
+This project helps users understand their performance and provides immediate feedback in a fun way, complete with emojis and colors

 ## Features
 - Input test name, maximum score, and points received.